 I know I had been having a rough few days leading up the party.
 I was trying to balance my schedule as best I could.
 I worked at the hospital, a doctor’s office, had cheerleading practice, games, and early morning science labs at school.
 I wanted it all; I needed the cheerleading scholarship to help pay my tuition and I needed my job to have spending money.
 It didn’t leave much time for a social life, something that I desperately wanted.
 I certainly didn’t have time to party much, and I felt like I needed a break.
 No one talked to me about the dangers of binge drinking, and why would they?
-I had made the President’s List and Dean’s List the two semesters prior.
+There were no articles about binge drinking from websites like DB Tribute that I could read and I had made the President’s List and Dean’s List the two semesters prior.
 We lived in a “dry” county, so alcohol access was limited.

 I thought the party would help me relax… I don’t remember much from that night, maybe the first hour or so.
 I didn’t drink often, so it didn’t take much for me to become intoxicated.
 I remember everyone cheering me on as I took a drink after drink playing beer pong.
 I briefly remembered dancing around the living room floor with another cheerleader.
 My next memory was waking up, and it is not a very pleasant memory.